Dear Coach Kwan,

 56% of Data Professional recruiters are looking for candidates who have strong communications skills, according to the study by Bellevue University.

-You can start working on this by socializing with people that you can practice your language skills with on a daily basis.
+You can start working on this by socializing with people to practice your language skills with on a daily basis.
 Next is to not be afraid to venture outside your comfort zone.
-Take advantage of every opportunity to introduce yourself to someone new, to break the ice with a complete stranger, and to be engaged in as many meetings as possible, be it over the phone, over coffee or during a committee meeting.
+Take advantage of every opportunity to introduce yourself to someone new, to break the ice with a complete stranger, and engaged in as many meetings as possible, be it over the phone, over coffee or during a committee meeting.
 Do not hesitate to share your own thoughts and never be afraid to ask questions when you don’t understand something.
-Do not worry about having an accent - your accent can be an attractive quality!
+Do not worry about having an accent – your accent can be an attractive quality!
 Plus, what you say matters more.
 You can also join clubs that help you improve your communication skills, such as Toastmasters.

 Remember: practice makes perfect.
 Keep on trying, and you will become a master communicator!

 2) Participate in challenging projects and practice other desirable skills

 On your resume and during a job interview, if you can present yourself as a reliable team member, a problem solver, and as someone with amazing teamwork skills, this data professional job of your dreams will be closer to you!

 Following communication skills, the most desired skills are self-management, problem solving and collaboration.
 While in school, there are plenty of opportunities for you to practice these skills.
 The possibilities to find a project are endless.
 Courses, school or business competitions, internships, co-ops, experiential learning opportunities and volunteering roles.
 Take advantage of these options and you will be one step closer to becoming the perfect candidate for the perfect job.

 3) Build your network of data professionals in the field that you love